peasantbird/tp/docs/UserGuide.md

 <box type="wrong" seamless>
 Possible invalid inputs & their corresponding error messages:

-* No index provided
+* If your command is not in the proper format:
 >Invalid command format!<br>
 sprio: Sets a priority level for the seller, identified by index in the displayed seller list.
 INDEX must be a positive integer, while PRIORITY can be either 'high', 'medium', 'low', or 'nil'.<br>
 Parameters: INDEX PRIORITY

-* Invalid index
+* If you provide an invalid index
 >The seller index provided is higher than the last number in the list!

 </box>